kili-technology/kili-python-sdk/docs/sdk/tutorials/vertex_ai_automl_od.md

 We also provide some task inputs like the model type and a time budget.

-We use the default model type `CLOUD_HIGH_ACCURACY_1` which is
-> Expected to have a higher latency, but should also have a higher prediction quality than other models.
+We use the default model type `CLOUD_HIGH_ACCURACY_1` which is expected to have a higher latency, but should also have a higher prediction quality than other models.

-The time budget represents the maximum cost budget that we are willing to give the training.
-If the model converges before having reached this buget, it will stop.
-We use below the minimum time budget but your are free to increase it as soon as you want to go from experiments to production.
+The time budget signifies the maximum cost budget that we are prepared to allocate for the training.
+If the model converges before reaching this budget, it will cease operation.
+We have set the time budget at a minimum level for initial experiments, but you are free to increase it whenever you wish to transition from experimental stages to production.
 For a detailed explanation of autoML costs, you can visit the [Vertex AI Pricing page](https://cloud.google.com/vertex-ai/pricing)